MaterializeInc/materialize/.github/pull_request_template.md

 - [ ] This PR has adequate test coverage / QA involvement has been duly considered.
 - [ ] This PR evolves [an existing `$T ⇔ Proto$T` mapping](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/command-and-response-binary-encoding.md) (possibly in a backwards-incompatible way) and therefore is tagged with a `T-proto` label.
+- [ ] I have informed #team-cloud on Slack of any incompatible changes to the Cloud/DB interface (e.g., new required `environmentd` command line arguments)
 - [ ] This PR includes the following [user-facing behavior changes](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/guide-changes.md#what-changes-require-a-release-note):

   - <!-- Add release notes here or explicitly state that there are no user-facing behavior changes. -->